Cineplex Entertainment: Theatre chains

 Cineplex Cinemas (Cinémas Cineplex) is the company's main banner.
 Many locations use the older Cineplex Odeon branding, but otherwise operate in the same manner.
-Among the two brands, 21 locations also feature a VIP Cinemas section.
-The Scotiabank Theatre brand operates in partnership with Scotiabank, and it represents premium theatre locations.
+Among the two brands, 21 locations also feature VIP Cinemas.
 The Galaxy Theatres brand is primarily used by small and medium-market locations, although some have since been converted to the Cineplex Cinemas banner.

+The exterior of the Scotiabank Theatre Toronto.

+The Scotiabank Theatre (Cinéma Banque Scotia) banner is used for Cineplex's flagship locations in major markets.
+It was first introduced in 2007 after Cineplex's acquisition of Famous Players, with the brand primarily replacing its Paramount Theatres banner in Toronto, Calgary, Montreal, and Vancouver, and also being applied to the SilverCity West Edmonton Mall cinema.
+The banner's naming rights are held by Scotiabank, as part of the company's partnership with Cineplex on the Scene rewards program.
+Other Cineplex-owned theatres have since been converted to the Scotiabank Theatre banner as well, including locations in Saskatoon (formerly Galaxy), St. John's and Halifax (formerly Empire), and Ottawa and Winnipeg (formerly SilverCity).

+Cineplex Junxion is used for two locations which opened at Kildonan Place in Winnipeg in December 2022 (replacing the existing Famous Players location) and Erin Mills Town Centre in Mississauga opened in May 2023.
+These are larger-scale locations with an increased focus on entertainment and social spaces, including a larger arcade, a restaurant and bar, and a performance area in addition to cinemas.

 The Cinema City brand is used at one location in Winnipeg's Garden City area that predominantly shows second-run films.
 In 2011, Cineplex announced that the Cinema City McGillivray in Winnipeg would be closed and renovated into a Cineplex Odeon and VIP Cinemas location.
 The Cinema City Movies 12 in Edmonton closed on January 8, 2023.

 Other acquisitions from Cineplex include The Beach Cinemas from Alliance Cinemas.
 This location was rebranded to Cineplex Cinemas Beaches.
 In 2013, Cineplex acquired two Festival Cinemas locations (Fifth Avenue Cinemas and The Park Theatre) that were previously owned by Alliance.
 The Fifth Avenue location operates similarly to a VIP Cinemas location.
 These locations retain their original name.

 Selected banners originating from Famous Players are still used by some locations: Famous Players, SilverCity and StarCité.
 However, many former Famous Players and SilverCity locations have been replaced by Cineplex Cinemas.
 This is also true for the Coliseum (Colisée) and Colossus brands, although these brands' unique architectural features have been preserved.